Philippe CoutinhoBrazilian Footballer

-Liverpool supporters witnessed Coutinho’s exciting potential when he produced a man of the match performance in a 6-0 win at Newcastle United at St James’ Park in April 2013.
+Liverpool FC supporters witnessed Coutinho’s exciting potential when he produced a man-of-the-match performance in a 6-0 win at Newcastle United at St James’ Park in April 2013.

 He showed signs of an exciting partnership with fellow January signing Daniel Sturridge after the pair combined to devastating effect in wins at Newcastle and Fulham.

-He signed off on the 2012-13 season with a sensational winner in Liverpool’s 1-0 victory over Queens Park Rangers on the final day of the season at Anfield.
+He signed off on the 2012-13 season with a sensational winner in Liverpool FC’s 1-0 victory over Queens Park Rangers on the final day of the season at Anfield.

-Philippe’s first full season at Liverpool proved a whirlwind as the Merseyside went to the brink of winning a first Premier League title before falling just short.
+Philippe’s first full season at Liverpool FC proved to be a whirlwind as the Merseyside went to the brink of winning a first Premier League title before falling just short.

-However, the attacking midfielder spent the opening months of the season on the sidelines after he injured his shoulder during Liverpool’s clash at Swansea in September 2013.
+However, the attacking midfielder spent the opening months of the season on the sidelines after he injured his shoulder during Liverpool FC’s clash at Swansea in September 2013.

 Coutinho didn’t return to first-team action until a 4-0 win against Fulham at Anfield on 9 November.
 He scored his first goal of the campaign in a thrilling 3-3 draw with Everton at Goodison Park on 23 November.

-The attacking midfielder continued his habit of scoring at Liverpool’s biggest rivals with the opener in what was ultimately a 2-1 loss at Manchester City on St Stephen’s Day.
+The attacking midfielder continued his habit of scoring at Liverpool FC’s biggest rivals with the opener in what was ultimately a 2-1 loss at Manchester City on St Stephen’s Day.

-Coutinho was on the score sheet again in Liverpool’s 4-0 win against Tottenham Hotspur at Anfield as Rodgers’ men continued to build momentum in the title run-in.
+Coutinho found himself on the score-sheet again in Liverpool FC’s 4-0 win against Tottenham Hotspur at Anfield as Rodgers’ men continued to build momentum in the title run-in.

 Philippe scored the most-memorable goal of the season in a 3-2 win against Manchester City at Anfield.
-He netted Liverpool’s third goal with eight minutes remaining to leave the Reds seven points clear of the Citizens with four games to play.
+He netted Liverpool FC’s third goal with eight minutes remaining to leave the Reds seven points clear of the Citizens with four games to play.

-However, Liverpool lost to Chelsea and dropped points with Crystal Palace to allow Manchester City to overturn the deficit and make their two games in hand count.
+However, Liverpool FC lost to Chelsea FC and dropped points against Crystal Palace to allow Manchester City to overturn the deficit and make their two games in hand count.
 The Reds finished two points behind the eventual champions.

 Coutinho scored five times and made seven assists in 28 games in his first full season in the Premier League.

-The Brazilian signed a new long-term contract with Liverpool in January 2015 to extend his stay at Anfield until 2020.
-He celebrated his new deal with the winning goal in 2-1 victory over Bolton Wanderers in the FA Cup.
+The Brazilian signed a new long-term contract with Liverpool FC in January 2015 to extend his stay at Anfield until 2020.
+He celebrated his new deal by scoring the winning goal in 2-1 victory over Bolton Wanderers in the FA Cup.

-Coutinho continued his prolific run against Manchester City with Liverpool’s second goal in a 2-1 victory at Anfield.
+Coutinho continued his prolific run against Manchester City by netting Liverpool FC’s second goal in a 2-1 victory at Anfield.

 He finished the 2014-15 season with eight goals in 52 appearances in all competitions.

-Coutinho started the 2015-16 campaign in style with a brilliant long-range strike in the 89th minute to secure a 1-0 win at Stoke City in Liverpool’s season opener.
+Coutinho started the 2015-16 campaign in style by netting a brilliant long-range strike in the 89th minute to secure a 1-0 win at Stoke City in Liverpool FC’s season opener.

-He earned his first red card in a Liverpool shirt a fortnight later for a second bookable offence in a shock 3-0 loss to West Ham United at Anfield.
+He saw his first red card in a Liverpool FC shirt a fortnight later, when he was sent off for a second bookable offence in a shock 3-0 loss to West Ham United at Anfield.

-Coutinho scored two goals in Liverpool’s 3-1 win at defending Premier League champions Chelsea on 31 October.
+Coutinho scored two goals in Liverpool FC’s 3-1 win at defending Premier League champions Chelsea FC on 31 October.
 Three weeks later, he netted in his third consecutive top-flight fixture to help Klopp’s men beat Manchester City 4-1 at the Etihad Stadium.

-The Liverpool star’s brilliant form came to an end when he suffered a hamstring problem in January 2016 to keep him sidelined for five weeks.
+The Liverpool FC star’s brilliant form came to an end when he suffered a hamstring problem in January 2016.
+He was sidelined for five weeks.

 However, he returned a month later to score the equaliser in a 1-1 draw with Manchester City in the League Cup final at Wembley.
 The Citizens won the season’s first trophy on penalties.

-Liverpool continued to make good progress in the Europa League.
-Coutinho scored their goal in a 1-1 draw at Old Trafford to secure a 3-1 aggregate win.
+Liverpool FC continued to make good progress in the Europa League.
+Coutinho scored their goal in a 1-1 draw against Manchester United at Old Trafford to secure a 3-1 aggregate win.

-Coutinho was on the score sheet in Liverpool’s incredible 4-3 win against Klopp’s former side Dortmund to book their place in the Europa League semi-final.
+Coutinho got on the score-sheet in Liverpool FC’s incredible 4-3 win against Klopp’s former side Dortmund as the Reds booked their place in the Europa League semi-finals.

 Philippe scored 12 goals and made seven assists in 40 games in all competitions in the 2015-16 campaign.

-His most prolific season to date came in the 2016-17 campaign when Coutinho helped Klopp’s side to finish in the top four.
+His most prolific season until that point came in the 2016-17 campaign, when Coutinho helped Klopp’s side to finish in the top four.

-He scored on the opening day of the Premier League season for a second successive year with two goals in Liverpool’s 4-3 victory at Arsenal.
+He scored on the opening day of the Premier League season for a second successive year with two goals in Liverpool FC’s 4-3 victory at Arsenal.

-Liverpool rewarded the No10 for his brilliant form with another new contract in January 2017 which would extend his stay at Anfield until 2022.
+Liverpool FC rewarded the No10 for his brilliant form with another new contract in January 2017, which extended his stay at Anfield until 2022.

-He scored and made a goal in Liverpool’s 3-1 win against Everton in the Merseyside derby following his new deal.
+He scored and made a goal in Liverpool’s 3-1 win against Everton in the Merseyside derby following the announcement of his new deal.

 Coutinho scored three times in victories over West Ham and Middlesbrough in their final two games of the campaign to secure a top-four finish.

-Along with Sadio Mane, Coutinho finished as Liverpool’s joint leading goal-scorer with 13 goals and seven assists to help secure a return to the Champions League.
+Along with Sadio Mane, Coutinho finished as Liverpool FC’s joint leading goal-scorer, with 13 goals and seven assists as he helped the Reds secure a return to the Champions League.

-Philippe’s summer was plagued by transfer speculation linking the number 10 with a move to Barcelona.
+Philippe’s summer was plagued by transfer speculation linking the number 10 with a move to FC Barcelona.

-He even handed in a transfer request but Liverpool refused to sell their Brazilian star to the La Liga giants.
+He even handed in a transfer request via email but Liverpool FC refused to sell their Brazilian star to the La Liga giants.

-Coutinho missed Liverpool’s opening five Premier League games before he started for the first time at the King Power Stadium.
+Coutinho missed Liverpool FC’s opening five Premier League games before he started for the first time that season at the King Power Stadium.
 Coutinho scored a brilliant free-kick in a 3-2 win against Leicester.

 He went on to score against Spartak Moscow and Newcastle United to underline his importance to Klopp’s team.

-Philippe completed a £142m move to Barcelona from Liverpool on 6 January 2018.
+Philippe completed a £142m move to Barcelona from Liverpool FC on 6 January 2018.